 Letter from Dean VanderWyden About the Graduation Ceremony

-- mandatory meeting with Dean White regarding Commencement;
+- mandatory meeting on February 14 with Dean White regarding Commencement;

 - sessions regarding financial aid issues and Bar Exam preparation;

 and get everything else on the Graduation Checklist accomplished in a timely manner.